v--/website/code/common/rendering/README.md

 # Component rendering

 This is the bread and butter of my website.
-It was [first committed](https://github.com/v--/website/tree/c6e425f026bf17e6aa71a2e5f9ca550a1bcf2ebf) on 2017-04-09, but, except for the following very basic ideas, had nearly nothing to do with that it is currently.
+I have [introduced](https://github.com/v--/website/tree/c6e425f026bf17e6aa71a2e5f9ca550a1bcf2ebf) the component system on 2017-04-09, but, except for the following very basic ideas, had nearly nothing to do with that it is currently.

 1. There are HTML components:
     ```